mensah50/General-Assembly-Data-Science-Immersive/README.md

 ## Background

-At the time of writing this the UK and the majority of the world are under lockdown restrictions due to the Coronavirus.
+At the time of writing this, the UK and the majority of the world were under lockdown restrictions due to the Coronavirus.
 Discussions around the requirement of a vaccine have reached fever pitch with varying schools of thought around the development of a vaccine and also those that are for and opposed to even receiving the vaccine.
 This sparked my interest into whether there were any determining factors that could impact individuals likelihood to accept a potential vaccine.
-Coincidentially when considering the approach on how to accquire the data I came across the Data Driven Competition which provided a data set for me to work with.
-Please not that the data will not be shared on in this repository.
+Coincidentially, when considering the approach on how to accquire the data I came across the Data Driven Competition which provided a data set for me to work with.
+Please note that the data will not be shared on in this repository.

 ## Methodology and Approach